scala/scala-lang/_posts/2021-12-16-state-of-log4j-in-scala-ecosystem.md

 The following information is provided AS IS, without any warranty of any kind, for your convenience.
 A proper security assessment of any CVE, including the log4j vulnerabilities, remains your sole responsibility.

-### Affected tools and libraries with fix available
+### Affected tools and libraries with an available fix

 The following core tools and libraries have versions affected by the log4j vulnerability, but have published newer versions with the appropriate patches.
 It is recommended that you upgrade to these versions as soon as possible.